-Strategy 4: Stabilize and enhance resources invested in improving Puget Sound recreational fisheries

-As outlined in the three strategies above, the program works towards improving Puget Sound recreational fisheries through outreach, hatchery production, and resource management, i.e., conservation practices.
-This fourth strategy focuses on resource management through maintaining and improving the fiscal health of the program.
+Strategy 4: Stabilize and enhance resources invested in improving Puget Sound recreational fisheries improving the fiscal health of the program.
 PSRFE has supported various attempts by the agency to adjust license fees so they reflect cost of living.
 Unfortunately, legislative sessions have failed and so this inflationary adjustment has not been implemented, eroding the buying power of the PSRFE over time.
 Fortunately, the 2022 legislative session passed the implementation of electronic licensing practices, allowing print-from-home options and mobile device based electronic licenses.
 This rule will facilitate license sales.